awsdocs/amazon-s3-userguide/doc_source/enabling-cors-examples.md

 1. In the **CORS configuration editor** text box, type or copy and paste a new CORS configuration, or edit an existing configuration\.

    The CORS configuration is a JSON file\.
 The text that you type in the editor must be valid JSON\.
-For more information, see [Creating a cross\-origin resource sharing \(CORS\) configuration](ManageCorsUsing.md)\.
+For more information, see [CORS configuration](ManageCorsUsing.md)\.

 1. Choose **Save changes**\.
 **Note**